-If your business is too new, or you’ve not registered it yet as a business line, you may have to verify by mail, which could take up to a week.
+If your business is too new or you’ve not registered it as a business line, you may have to verify by mail, which could take up to a week.
 After verification, it should take one to two weeks to see your Bing business listing in Microsoft’s default search engine.

 Top Tools for Managing Bing Business Listings

-Listing your business in online directories like Google, Bing, Yelp, and more is an effective way to increase your rankings in an online search.
+Listing your business in online directories—such as Google, Bing, and Yelp—is an effective way to increase your rankings in an online search.
 It also gives prospects and customers another way to discover and engage with your business.
 However, adding, optimizing, and managing your business’ listings can take a lot of time and effort.

-- BrightLocal: Monitor and manage your business listings and citations (mentions) across thousands of websites.
+- BrightLocal: Monitor and manage your business listings and local SEO citations (mentions) across thousands of websites.
 Learn more about what local SEO citations are and how to build them.

-- Semrush: Optimizing your Bing and other business listings descriptions, about sections, product and service listings, and images with the right keywords can increase your chances of getting found online.
+- Semrush: Optimizing your business listing descriptions with the right keywords increases your chances of getting found online.
 Use Semrush free for keyword research, or purchase a paid plan and the listings management add-on to automatically add and manage your online listings.

-- Fiverr: Tap into the freelance gig marketplace on Fiverr to find project-based help with setting up and managing your Bing and other business listings.
-Services start as low as $5.
+- Fiverr Pro: Tap into the freelance gig marketplace on Fiverr Pro to find project-based help with setting up and managing your Bing and other business listings.
+Services start as low as $50.